 Grey Whale (Eschrichtius robustus)

 Grey whales are solitary, 11-14 meters long, and have no dorsal fin (only a series of bony vertebrae “knuckles” near the tail).
-They are baleen whales (mysticetes), meaning they have a filter feeding system composed of a keratinized structure (the proteins that make up our hair and nails) called baleen, in the place of teeth.
-To feed, the whales use suction to take big gulps of water before they push it back out through their baleen.
+They are baleen whales (mysticetes) that use suction to take big gulps of water before they push it back out through their baleen.
 What is left in their mouths are the small marine organisms that they consume as prey.
 Unlike most baleen whales, grey whales feed on the ocean floor.
 They strain out small invertebrates from the soft sediment, leaving large, mouth-sized impressions on the ocean floor.
 During the spring and summer months, grey whales will also feed on herring eggs and larvae in eelgrass beds.

 Humpback Whale (Megaptera novaeangliae)